fondbot/fondbot.io/guide/drivers/vk.md

 ## Installation

-In order to start using Telegram, you need to install it.
+In order to support VK, you need to install driver.

 Install it using artisan command: